Publicist

-A publicist is a person whose job is to generate and manage publicity for a company, a brand, or public figure – especially a celebrity – or for a work such as a book, film, or album.
-Publicists are public relations specialists who have the role to maintain and represent the images of individuals, rather than representing an entire corporation or business.
+A publicist is a person whose job is to generate and manage publicity for a company, a brand, or public figure – especially a celebrity – or for work or a project such as a book, film, or album.
+Publicists are public relations specialists who maintain and represent the images of individuals, rather than representing an entire corporation or business.
 Publicists are also hired by public figures who want to maintain or protect their image.
 Publicists brand their clients by getting magazine, TV, newspaper, and website coverage.
 Most top-level publicists work in private practice, handling multiple clients.

-The term publicist was coined by the legal scholar Francis Lieber to describe the public-like role of internationalists during the late nineteenth century.
-Publicists are sometimes called flacks which traces back to Gene Flack, who was a well-known movie publicist in the 1930s.
+The term publicist was coined by the legal scholar Francis Lieber to describe the engagement of internationalists with the public during the late nineteenth century.
+Publicists are sometimes called flacks, a term that traces back to Gene Flack, who was a well-known movie publicist in the 1930s.

 Description

 In the world of celebrities, unlike agents or managers, publicists typically take a monthly fee for serving a client (whereas agents and managers tend to take a percentage of their client's gross income).
-Publicists can be on a local, regional or national level.
+Publicists can be on a local, regional, or national level.
 For example, a small restaurant seeking only local publicity would want a local publicist – whereas an author seeking nationwide visibility would want to search for a national publicist.

-One of the publicist's main functions is to generate press coverage on behalf of their clients and serve as the bridge between clients, their public and media outlets.
+One of the publicist's main functions is to generate press coverage on behalf of their clients and serve as the bridge between clients, their public, and media outlets.
 A publicist manages campaigns and performs other public relations functions.
-It usually takes many years to develop the media contacts, experience and relationships necessary to be an effective publicist.
+It usually takes many years to develop the media contacts, experience, and relationships necessary to be an effective publicist.

 Some publicists specialize in representing ordinary members of the public to procure the maximum possible fee for stories they wish to sell to newspapers, television stations, and magazines.
-A number have now sprung up on the internet and work as media agents gaining members of the public multiple deals with publications.
+Several publicists have now sprung up on the internet and work as media agents gaining members of the public multiple deals with publications.

-An older meaning of the term is closer to pamphleteer: someone who circulates ideas by publishing them, perhaps in ephemeral forms.
-This term is still in use in some countries, such as Israel.